-Picking a unique, well-chosen present that will really make an impact under the Christmas tree is always difficult, but it can be even more so for yachtsmen.So we put our heads together with other sailors and together we’ve created the ultimate list of 45 tips for Christmas gifts
+Picking a unique, well-chosen present that will really make an impact under the Christmas tree is always difficult, but it can be even more so for yachtsmen.So we put our heads together and created a list of 57 perfect Christmas gift ideas for sailors.

 Our top picks, guaranteed to please every yachtsman

 1. Solar panel and charger or solar power bank

 Electricity and charging can be a problem on a boat, maybe because we are taking more and more electronics on board.
 Solar-poweredsolar panels are a fantastic solution.
 Choose a durable and ideally waterproof panel to use when sailing.
 A cheaper pocket-sized version of a solar panel is a solar power bank.
 It displays battery status and can be also be charged via AC socket, so it can be used all year round.
 Also read about our solar panel test on board a boat.

 An LED flashlight that never runs down can prove a lifesaver in many situations.
 Plus it can even be used as a power bank!
 It charges using the solar panel or via USB.
 Best of all, you can recharge it using a hand crank, so you are completely independent of an electricity supply or even sunshine.

 A mobile app with advanced functions is guaranteed to elicit smiles around the Christmas tree.
 We recommend Navionics nautical charts, which even those with the most well-equipped GPS plotter will happily stick in their pocket.